-This vegan spicy teriyaki sauce recipe has just the right amount of sweetness from maple syrup with a touch of red chili flakes for heat.
+This vegan spicy teriyaki sauce recipe has just the right amount of sweetness from maple syrup or agave syrup with a touch of red chili flakes for heat.

 What is Teriyaki Sauce?

-The word Teriyaki is actually a cooking method used in Japanese cuisine.
-This term refers to foods that are broiled or grilled and then glazed in a sugar, soy sauce, and mirin glaze.
 Teriyaki is thought to have originated when Japanese immigrants settled in Hawaii and would combine pineapple juice and soy sauce together.
-Eventually, the sauce that everyone recognizes as Teriyaki Sauce was born.
+Eventually, the sauce that everyone recognizes as teriyaki was born.

 Is teriyaki sauce vegan?